open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 1. Migrate the exporters (SDK)
     1. Install the OpenTelemetry SDK, with an equivalent exporter
+        1. If using an OpenCensus exporter, switch to using an OTLP exporter
     2. Install equivalent OpenTelemetry resource detectors
     3. Install OpenTelemetry propagators for OpenCensus' `TextFormat` and `BinaryPropagator` formats.
     4. **breaking**: Install the metrics and trace bridges